bcochrandgna/angular-doctor-list/README.md

 ng serve
 ```

-This will start the web server on port 4200 (http://localhost:4200)
+This will start the web server on port 4200 (`http://localhost:4200`)

-Once the two servers are running, you may browse to http://localhost:4200 to view the web application.
+Once the two servers are running, you may browse to `http://localhost:4200` to view the web application.

 # notes
 The web application is not using very many styles other than to format the data properly.
 The list is formatted using a grid system as requested along with a single detail page when a record from the list is clicked.

-The API uses SQLite to serve data which is locationed under the DoctorListAPI folder and named Doctors.db.
+The API uses SQLite to serve data which is located under the `DoctorListAPI` folder and named `Doctors.db`.
 I have included a prefilled database for this review.